rootinc/laravel-azure-middleware/README.md

 }
 ```

-Building off of our previous example from [Extended Installation](#extended-installation), you now have a user in Laravel Auth (since `Auth::login` was called in the success callback).
+Building off of the previous example from [Extended Installation](#extended-installation), you now have a user in Laravel Auth (since `Auth::login` was called in the success callback).
 With the user model, you can update the user's `updated_at` field.
 The callback should call the closure, `$next($request);` and return it.
 In this case, the default implementation does this, so in this example, the parent is called.

 #### Custom Redirect